 You will need a few things to replace the laser lens:

 - Wii Laser Lens Replacement – In order to replace the laser lens, you are going to need a replacement!
 You can find a Brand New Laser Lens for Wii Replacement Part in our store for under $15.
-We de-solder the laser lens before shipping, so you don’t need a soldering iron.*
+(Note that you may need a soldering iron to de-solder the laser lens)*

 - Tri Wing Screwdriver (size Y0), and a tiny Phillips Screwdriver (size #000) – You can find a Wii Screwdriver Set here.
 This screwdriver set is exactly what you need in this repair.
 These screwdrivers are necessary to take apart, and reassemble the Wii.*